Singular open book structures from real mappings: Milnor's method and open book structures

-In the real analytic setting, Milnor observed that the open book structure (\ref{eq:milnormapping1}) may not be induced by the mapping $\theta = \frac{\psi}{\|\psi \|}$.
+In the real analytic setting, Milnor observed that the fibration (\ref{eq:milnormapping1}) may not be induced by the mapping $\theta = \frac{\psi}{\|\psi \|}$.
 He gave an example \cite[p.
-99]{Mi} of $\psi$ with isolated singularity, $m=p=2$ and $K= \emptyset$, showing that the mapping
+99]{Mi} of $\psi$ with isolated singularity, $m=p=2$ and $K_\e= \emptyset$, showing that the mapping

 is not a submersion, hence not a locally trivial fibration.